Fortress-Wars/FortressWars-Wiki/docs/changelogs/FW-v2.0.0.md

 - Moved the knockback effect of the realese spell from level **5** to level **4**.
 - The release spell knockback multiplier increased from **0.5** to **1**.
 - Level **3** release spells will unstun allies.
-- The release spell now unhacks allies and ally engineer blocks at level **5**.
+- The release spell now unhacks allies and friendly engineer blocks at level **5**.
 - The regeneration potion effect after casting spells was replaced with "Soothing Light" which is a custom regeneration effect.

 Prometheus